jbodika/CART-253/Assignments/VariationJam/Project-Ideas.md

 2. mode where the player moves the obstacles and not the bird
 3. flappy bird controlled by sound from user's microphone

-#### Cooking/Baking sim
+#### Smoothie making sim called Smoo Vee's
-1. reverse-cooking (instead of starting with nothing you start with the actual meal and deconstruct it)
+1. reverse-cooking (instead of starting with nothing you start with the actual drink and deconstruct it)
+2. gravity mode (ingredients are floating everywhere)/ orrr you make movements & decisions controlled by the mic (ex make noise to pour milk etc..)
+3.
-2. gravity mode (ingredients are floating everywhere) ~~3. black and white mode ??~~ N/A since the game built from scratch counts as a variation
+~~3. black and white mode ??~~ N/A since the game built from scratch counts as a variation